GOT-JEPA: Generic Object Tracking with Model Adaptation and Occlusion Handling using Joint-Embedding Predictive Architecture: Method

 In the tracking-by-detection paradigm, an accurate tracking model prediction is crucial for successful tracking.
 Our GOT-JEPA aims to maximize the model prediction capability at this stage by leveraging the JEPA framework~\cite{JEPA} with objectives specialized for tracking.
 As shown in~\cref{fig:main_figure}(a), our framework features a teacher network (t-Predictor) and a student network (s-Predictor).
 The s-Predictor incorporates a linear network (ProjNet) tail that learns to predict tracking models capable of accounting for frame variation, as mentioned in \cref{sec:intro}.

-To learn a robust model predictor, we initialize the teacher predictor (t-Predictor) from a pretrained tracking model predictor~\cite{ToMP,PiVOT} and keep it fully frozen during GOT-JEPA pretraining to generate pseudo-tracking models $\hat{\omega}$.
+To learn a robust model predictor, we initialize the teacher predictor (t-Predictor) from a pretrained tracking model predictor~\cite{ToMP,PiVOT} and keep it fully frozen during GOT-JEPA pre-training to generate pseudo-tracking models $\hat{\omega}$.
 We freeze the teacher because our objective uses teacher predictions from a clean current frame as pseudo supervision for a student trained on a corrupted current frame under the same history.
 A frozen teacher keeps pseudo targets stable and prevents the targets from drifting as the student changes, which reduces collapse risk from teacher--student co-adaptation.
 This principle is supported by recent frozen-teacher designs in self-distillation and representation learning/distillation~\cite{Rethinking_JEPA,Born_Again,DINOv2,WeCoLoRA}.

 The student predictor (s-Predictor) is trained to predict $\hat{\omega}$ from corrupted inputs.
 Both predictors share identical historical conditioning (\ie reference frames and reference labels), but differ in the current-frame observation: the teacher uses a clean frame, while the student uses its corrupted counterpart.
 This information asymmetry forces the student to match the same pseudo-tracking model under occlusions and distractors, thereby learning invariance and relying on stable target evidence.
 Since corruptions/augmentations are applied only to the student branch, the model is repeatedly trained on diverse corrupted views that correspond to the same teacher pseudo model, providing diverse supervision without updating the teacher.
 The lightweight projector in the student branch helps handle corruption-related variation and improves alignment to $\hat{\omega}$, strengthening robustness under adverse observations.
+The lightweight projector, termed ProjNet, is a linear network appended to the s-Predictor that generates the adaptive tracking model \(\omega\).
+Functioning like a hypernetwork~\cite{Hypernetworks,meta_Hypernetworks,Attentio_hypernetwork}, this predictor dynamically generates the weights used by the localization decoders (which we simplify as prediction tracking models in this paper).
+The student learns by aligning its generated model \(\omega\) with the teacher's model \(\hat{\omega}\) using the invariant loss \(\mathcal{L}_{\text{inv}}(\cdot)\), which is computed over $n$ batches: